 A Greek name meaning forgetfulness or perhaps a short version of Aletha.

-Sue, a short form of Susan or Susanna was actually most popular way later in the 1940s, but back in the late nineteenth century it was consistently in the top 300 girls names.
+Sue, a short form of Susan or Susanna, was actually most popular later in the 1940s, but it was consistently in the top 300 girls' names back in the late nineteenth century.

 This is another short version of Margaret, probably mostly used by German, Danish or Swedish immigrants.

 Possibly a version of Laura that was in the top 300 names until 1895.

 The names below are nicknames for more common names, but often appeared on birth certificates in that format in the late nineteenth century.

 A version of Anna which means grace.
 It disappeared from the top 100 names in 1887, although stuck around in the top 1000 until 1950.